Rural & Agricultural Services

 Invasive Plant Control Program

-Under the CAP agreement, the federal and provincial governments have committed to invest $3.15 million in the Pest Biosecurity Program until March 31, 2023.
 This program is implemented by SARM and includes managing a network of Plant Health Officers (PHO) across the province.
 These PHOs monitor invasive plant species and work as the first line of defence to identity, assess, and respond to invasive species.

 The invasive plant control program is a cost-shared (50/50) model that can be put towards the purchase and application of eligible herbicides.
-If you believe your property is home to an invasive plant species, please contact the RM Office at (306) 771-2522 or by email at info@edenwold-sk.ca for next steps.
+The cost-share funding for this program year (April 1, 2024 to March 31, 2025) is $856,000.
+The deadline to claim under the 2024-25 IPCP is October 31, 2024.

 For more information, click here.